zyd14/community-integrations/libraries/dagster-iceberg/docs/reference.md

 === "Pandas DataFrames"

-     You can use `IcebergPandasIOManager` to read and write iceberg tables using Pandas:
+     You can use `PandasIcebergIOManager` to read and write iceberg tables using Pandas:

     ```python title="docs/snippets/io_manager_pandas.py" linenums="1"
     --8<-- "docs/snippets/io_manager_pandas.py"